 - Remove contaminates.
 As the coolant travels it picks up contaminates.
 These particles will collect in the heater core and radiator preventing the system from working properly.

 Now let’s talk about the cooling system components.
 These will all eventually wear out and need to be replaced.

-We see leaky water pumps and hoses in West Des Moines that need to be replaced, too.
+We see leaky water pumps and hoses that need to be replaced too.
 There’s also a part called the thermostat that opens and closes to regulate the flow of coolant.
 Sometimes they stick open or closed and the cooling system won’t work properly.

-Engine damage from overheating can be very expensive to fix so it’s important to maintain your cooling system properly with scheduled coolant replacement and periodic inspections of the cooling system.
-Certainly, come in if you suspect a leak and have us take a look.
+Engine damage from overheating can be very expensive to fix, so it’s important to maintain your cooling system properly with scheduled coolant replacement and periodic inspections of the cooling system.
+Come to All-Pro Servicenter if you suspect a leak and have us take a look!